mxn/eth_option/README.md

 ## Example 1

-Ann creates "meta" option contract with the underlying WETH (wrapped Ethereum, to make it ERC20-compatible) and basis DAI, with the strike price 3000 and expiration date 31.12.2018 (current price at the time of writing is about  900 DAI per WETH).
+Ann creates 2 (Option and Anti-Option) ERC20-compatible contracts which specify as underlying WETH (wrapped Ethereum, to make it ERC20-compatible) and basis DAI tokens, with the strike price 3000 and expiration date 31.12.2018 (current price at the time of writing is about  900 DAI per WETH).

 Bob "writes" 10 option contracts.
-That is he deposits 10 WETH and get 10 Option (OPT_WETH_DAI_2018_12_31) and 10 Anti-Option contracts (A_OPT_WETH_DAI_2018_12_31).
-At this point the fee are taken, 0.016 per contract, that is 0.16 ETH.
-0.15 ETH went to Ann, as *Option Line Creator* and 0.01 ETH to *Option House* (preliminary split fee taker split ratio).
-Note in the tables below the fees are not Mconsidered!
+That is he deposits 10 WETH and get (or mint) 10 Option (OPT_WETH_DAI_2018_12_31) and 10 Anti-Option contracts (A_OPT_WETH_DAI_2018_12_31).
+At this point the fee could be taken.
+Note in the tables below the fees are not considered!

 <table>
   <tr>